-The Company has a significant concentration of credit risk at the reporting date in respect of financial investments with Portland Caribbean Fund II, First Global Bank Limited and Victoria Mutual Wealth Management Limited.
+The Company has a significant concentration of credit risk at the reporting date in respect of certain financial investments with Portland Caribbean Fund II and cash and resale agreements with First Global Bank Limited and Victoria Mutual Wealth Management Limited.
 The maximum credit exposure is limited to the carrying value of financial assets on the statement of financial position.